 Again, however, the largest study finding a benefit from graded exercise therapy has come under serious criticism.
 And some people with chronic fatigue syndrome feel much worse following exercise (the “post-exertional malaise” that is a part of the illness).
 So, the role of exercise must be individualized for each person with ME/CSF.

 Herbal and Nutritional Supplements

 If you want to try a supplement, always talk about it with your doctor first.
-He can check to see if it has side effects.
+They can check to see if it has side effects.
 Some studies have found that supplements of NADH, magnesium or of omega-3 fatty acids (like fish oil) may benefit patients with chronic fatigue syndrome.